Christopher R. Vasquez he/him/his

-Christopher R. Vasquez is the Communications Director for the National Center for Lesbian Rights and oversees the organization’s day-to-day and long-term communications that elevate key NCLR leaders, advances the organization’s initiatives, contributes to the organization’s overall strategic planning, and serves on national communications coalitions working to achieve LGBTQ equality.
+Christopher R. Vasquez is the Director of Communications and official spokesperson for the National Center for Lesbian Rights.
+As part of NCLR’s Senior Management Team, Christopher oversees the organization’s day-to-day and long-term communications that elevate key NCLR leaders, advances the organization’s initiatives, contributes to the organization’s overall strategic planning, and serves on national communications coalitions working to achieve LGBTQ equality.

 Christopher began his LGBTQ activism at the age of 16 working with Equality Florida to lobby legislators in the state to pass a comprehensive anti-bullying law that would protect public school students based on their gender identity and sexual orientation, an action which earned him the honor of one of Teen People’s “20 Teens Who Will Change the World” in 2002.